-This document gives you an overview of BigBlueButton 2.3, the latest release of BigBlueButton.
-BigBlueButton 2.3 offers users improved usability, increased engagement, and more performance.
+This document gives you an overview of BigBlueButton 2.3, (maintained in until BigBlueButton 2.5.0 is released).
+When picking which release to install we recommend to select the latest released stable version - as of December 2021 this is BigBlueButton 2.4.
+Compared to the previous BigBlueButton 2.2, BigBlueButton 2.3 offers users improved usability, increased engagement, and more performance.

 - Usability - making common functions (such as raise hand) easier